Schaeffer Fine Arts Library

 Clients must observe all University of Sydney Covid-19 Safety protocols when using the library.

 Please call the library on 9351 2148 for further assistance.

 One of the leading art reference libraries in Australia

-Designed by architects Allen, Jack & Cottier, the Schaeffer Fine Arts Library is one of the leading art libraries in Australia.
-The Schaeffer is known for the academic quality and breadth of its holdings, which incorporate the Power Research Collection and the Power Visual Resources Collection.
-Housed within RC Mills Building on the University of Sydney campus, and supported by the Power Institute, this specialist reference library is open to students and the public.
+The Schaeffer Fine Arts Library is one of the leading art libraries in Australia.
+It is known for the academic quality and breadth of its holdings, which incorporate the Power Research Collection and the Power Visual Resources Collection.
+Housed within the RC Mills Building on the University of Sydney campus, and supported by the Power Institute, this specialist reference-only library is open on weekdays to students and the public.

-The library’s collection comprises approximately 140,000 items including books, journals, exhibition catalogues, dissertations and visual media.
-Our collection subject scope encompasses the history of the visual arts with a particular focus on modern and contemporary artists and movements, art of the Asia-Pacific region, and Australian Indigenous art.
+The library’s collection comprises approximately 150,000 items including books, journals, exhibition catalogues, dissertations and visual media.
+The collection subject scope encompasses the history of the visual arts with a particular focus on modern and contemporary artists and movements, art of the Asia-Pacific region, and Australian indigenous art.
 The collection includes works on semiotics, philosophy, cultural studies, museum and gallery curation, architecture, literature, photography and cinema.
-The library also holds part of the a personal archives of Emeritus Professor Bernard Smith, and the archives of the Sherman Gallery.
+The library also holds part of the personal archives of Emeritus Professor Bernard Smith and the archives of the Sherman Gallery.

 Allen, Jack & Cottier architects designed the library space as a synthesis of modernist and humanist ideals, and the design was awarded the Royal Australian Institute of Architects 2002 Award for Interior Architecture.

 Large windows and high ceilings in the main reading area create a light and airy environment with a vista over the tennis courts and playing fields of The Square.
 The mezzanine study areas are naturally lit by skylights and dedicated areas on this level are provided for digital media viewing, rare books and materials relating to Japanese art.
 A research room is set aside for the use of postgraduate students and visiting scholars, and public computers are also available on this level.

-The library is closely associated with the Department of Art History and Film Studies and provides specific materials and facilities for students undertaking related courses.
+The library is closely associated with the Department of Art History and provides specific materials and facilities for students undertaking related courses.